Discover Retail Paradise

 588 Chapel Road, East Tamaki

-Botany Town Centre is designed for those who want the convenience of a impeccably clean shopping mall but the aesthetics of the small main street town.
-It’s green and leafy, the streets and promenades are brick, the various areas each look distinct and enticing, and there are even eateries which have seating spills outside; Paris-style.
+Botany Town Centre is designed for those who want the convenience of an impeccably clean shopping mall but the aesthetics of the small main street town.
+It’s green and leafy, the streets and promenades are brick, the various areas look distinct and enticing, and there are even eateries with seating spills outside, Paris-style.

-Dare we even say Botany Town Centre is romantic?
-No, we won’t – but it is incredibly different from the other shopping malls in Auckland, and doesn’t get enough praise.
+Dare we say Botany Town Centre is romantic?
+No, we won’t—but it is incredibly different from the other shopping malls in Auckland and doesn’t get enough praise.

-Now in the middle of the three-stage expansion including Market Square and Garden Lane concept, and set to be the terminus for the Eastern Busway rapid transit it’s safe to say – Botany Town Centre is back baby!
+Now in the middle of the three-stage expansion, including the Market Square and Garden Lane concept, and set to be the terminus for the Eastern Busway rapid transit, it’s safe to say – Botany Town Centre is back, baby!

 Commercial Bay